About

 The Board

 There are six Directors of the LGBT Purge Fund, who all serve as volunteers.
-Martine Roy (Chair), Todd Ross, Diane Pitre, Wayne Davis and Linda Goguen-Manning are survivors of the LGBT Purge.
+Martine Roy (Co-Chair), Todd Ross (Co-Chair), Diane Pitre, Wayne Davis and Linda Goguen-Manning are survivors of the LGBT Purge.
 Douglas Elliott was the lead lawyer on the class action lawsuit.
 Michelle Douglas is the Executive Director of the LGBT Purge Fund and also a LGBT Purge survivor.

 Michelle Douglas